swcarpentry/r-novice-inflammation/PULL_REQUEST_TEMPLATE.md

-Thank you for pull request!
-If you are proposing a change to one of the lesson, please make sure that:
+Thank you for submitting a pull request!
+If you are proposing a change to one of the lessons, please make sure that:

 [ ] You are only committing the `.Rmd` file (the `md` and `html` files will be